-As more fully described in Note 3 which describes the Summary of Significant Accounting Policies and particularly in the policy of donated goods.
-The financial statements didn't include the received and distributed foods by the Sikhs Serving Canada Association.
-The management has justified the departure from Canadian accounting standards for not-for-profit organizations due to inability to reasonably estimate the fair value of received foods.
+As more fully described in Note 3 which describes the Summary of Significant Accounting Policies and particularly the policy regarding donated goods, the financial statements did not include food the received and distributed by the Sikhs Serving Canada Association.
+Management has justified the departure from Canadian accounting standards for not-for-profit organizations due to the inability to reasonably estimate the fair value of received foods.
 Our Opinion of revenues was limited to the amounts recorded in the records of Sikhs Serving Canada Association as expressed above.

-Mississauga, Ontario May 4, 2017
+Mississauga, Ontario June 19, 2018